-- (i) The NEC shall have power to appoint a Negotiating Committee which shall elect the Napo members of the Trade Union Side of the National Negotiating Council of the Probation Service.
+(i) The NEC shall have power to appoint a Negotiating Committee which shall elect the Napo members of the Trade Union Side of the National Negotiating Council of the Probation Service.
 No member of the Committee shall be elected as a full member for more than five years in succession.
-The NEC shall ensure that each grade of employee for which the Association negotiates is adequately represented.
+The NEC shall ensure that each grade of employee for which the Association negotiates is adequately represented. (ii) The Chair of the Association shall preside at meetings of the Negotiating Committee but shall have a casting vote only.

-(ii) The Chair of the Association shall preside at meetings of the Negotiating Committee but shall have a casting vote only. - (iii) Each elected member of the Negotiating Committee shall have one vote in divisions within the Committee, and decisions within the Committee shall be taken on the basis of a simple majority vote.
+(iii) Each elected member of the Negotiating Committee shall have one vote in divisions within the Committee, and decisions within the Committee shall be taken on the basis of a simple majority vote.
 Should the Committee thus take a decision which a majority of the representative of any grade represented considers to be seriously prejudicial to the interests of that grade, an objection may be recorded to that decision.
 Where such an objection is recorded the decision shall be referred to the NEC.
 No action shall be taken on that decision until the NEC has decided the issue after considering the majority view of the Negotiating Committee and the view of the grade representatives who recorded an objection.
-The decision of the NEC shall be binding on the Negotiating Committee. - (iv) The Negotiating Committee is a sub-committee of the NEC and shall act within the policy of the Association.
+The decision of the NEC shall be binding on the Negotiating Committee.

+(iv) The Negotiating Committee is a sub-committee of the NEC and shall act within the policy of the Association.
 In annual salary negotiations the claim to be submitted to the employers shall first be presented to the NEC for ratification.
 The Negotiating Committee shall report regularly and in detail to members of the NEC and to branches on the progress of negotiations.
-At any point during the negotiations a special meeting of the NEC shall be held within 14 days if requested by the Negotiating Committee or by one quarter of the NEC representatives in writing to the General Secretary. - (v) Any provisional agreement made by representatives of the Association about salaries shall be referred to branches for ratification.
-The Negotiating Committee shall also have the discretion to refer any offer on national salary scales to branches for a decision. - (vi) When a referral is made under clause 20(a) (v) each branch shall be instructed to hold a meeting or meetings within twenty-eight days to consider the question referred.
-The agreement or offer shall be ratified if a majority of full members present and voting at branch meetings supports it.
-The General Secretary shall inform Branch Secretaries in writing of the details of the voting of all the branches.
-Meetings of the branch for the purpose of pay ratification only, need not be quorate.
+At any point during the negotiations a special meeting of the NEC shall be held within 14 days if requested by the Negotiating Committee or by one quarter of the NEC representatives in writing to the General Secretary. (v) Any provisional agreement made by representatives of the Association about salaries shall be referred to branches for ratification.
+The Negotiating Committee shall also have the discretion to refer any offer on national salary scales to branches for a decision.

+(vi) When a referral is made under clause 20(a) (v) each branch, with assistance via Napo Head Office, will hold an e-ballot of all full members of the branch within twenty-eight days to consider the question referred.
+Meetings should be convened during that time to debate any pay offer.
+The agreement or offer shall be ratified if a majority of full members supports it.
+The General Secretary shall inform Branch Secretaries in writing of the details of the voting.